IsabellaWithnell/AIRR_ML-25_Adaptive_Immune_Profiling_Challenge_IW/Phase_2/README.md

 # Phase 2 — Submission and Changes

-Phase 2 reran the Phase-1 (Kaggle) pipeline on the organisers' infrastructure across all challenge datasets. **The method is unchanged.** Five changes were made purely for memory and runtime, so the pipeline could complete on the larger Phase-2 datasets without running out of memory.
+Phase 2 reran the pipeline across all challenge datasets.
+Five changes from airr_ml_submission_v9_parallel_task2.py made purely for memory and runtime, so the pipeline could complete on the larger Phase-2 datasets without running out of memory.